tjluoma/preacherstrust/PreachersTrust.md

 Journal gratitude on a daily basis.
 Actively seek out new information from the sciences about things we are learning about the universe, the human mind, life, etc. Try to find out things that I didn't even know I didn't know.

+Find art and poetry which I can appreciate and which speak to me and inspire me.

 ### 4) Seek Respite in Sermon Prep